Deep Jump Learning for Off-Policy Evaluation in Continuous Treatment Settings: Introduction

-Despite the popularity of developing OPE methods with a finite set of actions \citep[see e.g.,][]{dudik2011doubly, dudik2014doubly, swaminathan2017off, wang2017optimal}, less attention has been paid to continuous action domains, such as dynamic pricing \citep{den2020discontinuous} and personalized dose finding \citep{chen2016personalized}.
-Recently, a few OPE methods have been proposed to handle continuous actions \citep{kallus2018policy, sondhi2020balanced,colangelo2020double}.
-All these methods rely on the use of a kernel function to extend the inverse probability weighting (IPW) or doubly robust (DR) approaches developed in discrete action domains.
-They suffer from three limitations.
-First, the validity of these methods requires the conditional mean of the reward given the feature-action pair to be a smooth function over the action space.
-This assumption could be violated in applications such as dynamic pricing, where the expected demand for a product has jump discontinuities as a function of the charged price \citep{den2020discontinuous}.
-Second, the value estimator could be sensitive to the choice of the bandwidth parameter in the kernel function.
-It remains challenging to select this hyperparameter. \citet{kallus2018policy} proposed to tune this parameter by minimizing the mean squared error of the resulting value estimator.
-However, their method is extremely computationally intensive in moderate or high-dimensional feature space; see Section \ref{sec:simu} for details.
-Third, these kernel-based methods typically use a single bandwidth parameter.
-This is sub-optimal in cases where the second-order derivative of the conditional mean function has an abrupt change in the action space; see the toy example in Section \ref{sec:toy} for details.
+Despite the popularity of developing OPE methods with finitely many treatment (or action) options {\citep[see e.g.,][]{dudik2011doubly, dudik2014doubly, wang2012evaluation, zhang2012robust, zhang2013robust,luedtke2016statistical,jiang2016doubly,swaminathan2017off, wang2017optimal,farajtabar2018more,cai2020validation,wu2020resampling,su2020doubly,kallus2020double,shi2020breaking,shi2021statistical}}, less attention has been paid to the continuous treatment setting, such as personalized dose finding {\citep{chen2016personalized,zhou2018parsimonious,zhu2020kernel,zhu2020causal}}, dynamic pricing \citep{den2020discontinuous}, {and contextual bandits \citep{chernozhukov2019semi}.} Recently, a few OPE methods have been proposed to handle continuous treatments {\citep{kallus2018policy,krishnamurthy2019contextual,sondhi2020balanced,colangelo2020double,singh2020kernel,su2020adaptive,kallus2020doubly}}.
+All these methods rely on the use of a kernel function to extend the inverse probability weighting (IPW) or doubly robust (DR) approaches developed in discrete treatment domains \citep[see e.g.,][]{dudik2011doubly}.
+They suffer from two limitations. \textbf{First, the validity of these methods requires the mean outcome to be a smooth function over the treatment space}.
+This assumption could be violated in applications such as dynamic pricing, where the expected demand for a product has jump discontinuities as a function of the charged price \citep{den2020discontinuous}. {Specifically, a product could attract a new segment of customers if the seller lowers the price below a certain threshold.
+Thus, there will be a sudden increase in demand by a small price reduction, yielding a discontinuous demand function.} \textbf{Second, these kernel-based methods typically use a single bandwidth parameter}.
+This is sub-optimal in cases where the second-order derivative of the conditional mean function has an abrupt change in the treatment space; see Section \ref{sec:toy} for details.
+Addressing these limitations requires the development of new policy evaluation tools and theory.